 In connection with the acquisition of Softimage, Avid issued a \$5.0 million subordinated note (the "Note") to Microsoft Corporation.
 The principal amount of the Note, including any adjustments relative to unvested Avid stock options forfeited by Softimage employees plus all unpaid accrued interest, is due on June 15, 2003.
 The Note bears interest at 9.5% per annum, payable quarterly.
-As of March 31, 2001, the Note has been increased by approximately \$16.0 million for forfeited Avid stock options.
-The Company made cash payments of approximately \$8.0 million in 1999 for principal resulting in a note balance of \$13.0 million at March 31, 2001.
-The Company made cash payments for interest during the quarters ended March 31, 2001 and 2000 of \$0.3 million and \$0.2 million, respectively.
+As of June 30, 2001, the Note has been increased by approximately \$16.0 million for forfeited Avid stock options.
+The Company made cash payments of approximately \$8.0 million in 1999 for principal resulting in a note balance of \$13.0 million at June 30, 2001.
+The Company made cash payments for interest during the three-month periods ended June 30, 2001 and 2000 of \$0.3 million and \$0.2 million, respectively.
+The Company made cash payments for interest during the six-month periods ended June 30, 2001 and 2000 of \$0.6 million and \$0.4 million, respectively.